peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

   * The raising of the event is still in the Game.
   * The static Database behaves like a database.
 Parallel test runs fail.
 Sounds familiar? :)

+# Self Reflection 2019-06-28 (2 months later since last work)

+It took me a while to understand how the code works :/